heiko-hotz/live-api-fc-prompt-optimiser/README.md

 ## ⚠️ Disclaimer

-This is a personal project by Heiko Hotz to explore Gemini capabilities and agent interoperability.
-Suggestions and feedback are welcome via Issues or Pull Requests.
+This is a personal project by Heiko Hotz to explore Gemini Live API prompt optimisation.

 **This project is developed independently and does not reflect the views or efforts of Google.**